commercetools/commercetools-sync-java/docs/usage/CUSTOM_OBJECT_SYNC.md

 ````

 ##### beforeUpdateCallback
 In theory, `CustomObjectSyncOptions` provides callback before update operation.
-User can customize own callback and inject
+User can customize their own callback and inject
 into sync options.
-However, in actual case, `beforeUpdateCallback`is not triggered in custom object sync process.
+However, in the actual case, `beforeUpdateCallback`is not triggered in the custom object sync process.
 When
-new custom object draft has the same key and container as existing custom object but different in custom object values,
+the new custom object draft has the same key and container as an existing custom object but different in custom object values,
-sync process automatically perform update operation.
-The value of corresponding custom object in target project is
+the sync process automatically performs the update operation.
+The value of a corresponding custom object in the target project is overwritten.
-overwritten.
 This approach is different from other resources and no update action is involved.

 No example is applicable.

 ##### beforeCreateCallback
-During the sync process if a custom object draft should be created, this callback can be used to intercept
-the **_create_** request just before it is sent to commercetools platform.
-It contains following information :
+During the sync process, if a custom object draft should be created, this callback can be used to intercept the **_create_** request just before it is sent to the commercetools platform.
+It contains the following information :

  * custom object draft that should be created